pulver22/uga_tum_ardrone/README.md

 - RescaleFixOrigin: If the scale of the Map is reestimated, only one point in the mapping PTAM <-> World remains fixed.
 	If RescaleFixOrigin == false, this is the current pos. of the drone (to avoid sudden, large "jumps"). this however makes the map "drift".
 	If RescaleFixOrigin == true, by default this is the initialization point where the second KF has been taken (drone pos. may jump suddenly, but map remains fixed.).
 The fixpoint may be set by the command "lockScaleFP".
+- MinTolerance: min. scale to accept, prevents initialization failures from resulting in drone crashes
+- MaxTolerance: max. scale to accept, prevents initialization failures from resulting in drone crashes

 - c1 ... c8: prediction model parameters of the EKF. see "Camera-Based Navigation of a Low-Cost Quadrocopter"

+- zDriftThreshold: ignore changes in Z below this threshold when landed, prevents drifting when on the ground and tracking is lost
+- yawDriftThreshold: ingore changes in Yaw below this threshold when landed, prevents drifting when on the ground and tracking is lost

 #### Required tf transforms